An Exploratory Study on Machine Learning Model Stores: RQ1: What kind of information elements do model stores provide?

 \subsection{Data Extraction}

-First, we manually labeled, for each of the three considered model stores, the structure of the web pages used to sell/provide models.
-We split up each page into ``information elements'', sections that provide a specific functionality geared towards the store's clients.
-For example, a section can provide a description or the price of a model.
-Since different model stores may use terms differently, we manually merged the corresponding information elements.
-For example, the user manual is called \texttt{Usage Information} in AWS, but \texttt{Examples} in Wolfram.
-A similar process was performed for the two studied mobile app stores, i.e., Apple's App Store and Google Play.
+For each of the three considered model stores, we used open coding~\cite{StolICSE2016} to label the structure of the webpages used to sell/provide models.
+Two coders separately split up each page into ``information elements'', sections that provide a specific functionality geared towards the store's clients.
+For example, a section can provide a description or the price of a product.
+We started with the two app stores and tried to rediscover the reported information elements from Jansen et al.~\cite{jansen2013defining}.
+Since two app stores may use terms differently, we manually merged the corresponding information elements among them.
+Certain elements from that paper are in considerable detail (e.g., different revenue models), we merged those detailed elements under higher-level elements, where they apply.
+In the end, all information elements from~\cite{jansen2013defining} were found by our study.
+Furthermore, ten additional store elements were found by us concerning release notes and product permissions, as app stores kept evolving since 2013.
+A similar process was performed on model stores and new elements unique to the model stores were found.
 For all stores, we grouped related elements into larger dimensions (e.g., \texttt{user feedback}, \texttt{usage statistics}, \texttt{pricing} under the \textbf{Business} dimension).
 This process was conducted by the first two authors of this paper, and later verified by the third author to ensure correctness.

-To further cross-validate the identified elements, we compared them against the results from~\cite{jansen2013defining}, who studied the features and policies of six different mobile app stores.
-Since that paper studied certain elements in considerable detail (e.g., analysis of different revenue models of mobile apps), we mapped those detailed elements under our higher-level elements, where they apply.
-In the end, all information elements from~\cite{jansen2013defining} were found by our study.
-Furthermore, ten additional store elements were found by us concerning release notes and product permissions.
-This indicates that our categorization of information elements in app/model stores is reliable.

-In the end, we have identified $26$ unique elements from six different dimensions as shown in Table~\ref{tab:mergedTable}.
+In the end, we have identified $26$ unique elements across six different dimensions among all the stores as shown in Table~\ref{tab:mergedTable}.
 Each row corresponds to one element, while a {\cmark} indicates the presence of that element in a given store.

 \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}